-The model in \eqref{Eqn: Model: Vector} can be alternatively viewed as a panel data model with time-varying slope coefficients $\Gamma f_{t} $, which exhibit a factor structure.
-Essentially, the regressed-PCA first estimates the time-varying slope coefficients by period-by-period cross-sectional regressions, and then exploits the factor structure by using PCA.
+Alternatively, the model in \eqref{Eqn: Model: Vector} can be viewed as a panel data model with time-varying slope coefficients $\Gamma f_{t} $, which exhibit a factor structure.
+Essentially, regressed-PCA first estimates the time-varying slope coefficients by period-by-period cross-sectional regressions and then exploits the underlying factor structure by using PCA.